 A baby swing is a motorized seat that moves back and forth, side-to-side, or in a circular motion, designed to soothe and calm babies.
 These swings often come with additional features like music, vibration, and hanging toys to provide sensory stimulation.

-Pros of baby swings
+Pros of Baby Swings

 - Soothing motion: Baby swings mimic the rhythmic rocking motion that babies experience in the womb, which can help calm fussy babies and even lull them to sleep.